SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

 ## Common issues after configuring HTTPS

 - **ERR_CERT_COMMON_NAME_INVALID error is shown**

    Most likely, your URL does not match the *Subject Alternative Names (SAN)* field of your certificate.
-Most browsers will reject certificates when the URL matches the *Common Name (CN)*, but not the *Subject Alternative Names (SAN)*.
+Most browsers will reject certificates when the URL matches the *Common Name (CN)* but not the *Subject Alternative Names (SAN)*.
 The *Common Name (CN)* field of an x.509 certificate is considered deprecated since RFC 2818 because it is ambiguous and untyped.

-   To fix this, either create a new certificate which inclues your URL in the *Subject Alternative Names (SAN)* field, or change your URL to match the *Subject Alternative Names (SAN)* field of the certificate.
+   To fix this, either create a new certificate that includes your URL in the *Subject Alternative Names (SAN)* field, or change your URL to match the *Subject Alternative Names (SAN)* field of the certificate.

    For example, the certificate for dataminer.skyline.local has

 - **My connection times out or the site cannot be reached**